 Intermediate – These slow flowing classes focus on deepening breath and awareness as well as improving structural and subtle alignment while moving deeper into postures and exploring more challenging poses.

-Deepening – A Continuing practice of Hatha yoga for unifying mind, body and spirit.
+Poetic Flow – A Continuing practice of Hatha yoga for unifying mind, body and spirit.
 Classic yoga postures (asanas) and sequences combine with breathing techniques, meditation and deep relaxation to increase strength, flexibility, balance, and body awareness.
 As the mind quiets and centers, a general sense of well-being arises, and a deep appreciation for life emerges.
 While some yoga experience is helpful, this class can be practiced by students of all ages and fitness levels.

 Gentle/Therapeutic – A class for students with physical limitations or for those who just prefer an easy-going class.
 Students explore body awareness, moving with the breath and specific alignment principles which can address the limitations of the students in the class.